webpack/webpack-cli/README.md

 -   [`webpack-cli loader`](./packages/generate-loader/README.md#webpack-cli-generate-loader) - Initiate new loader project.
 -   [`webpack-cli serve`](./packages/serve/README.md#webpack-cli-serve) - Use webpack with a development server that provides live reloading.

-> Removed commands since v3.3.3

--   `webpack-cli add` - Add new properties to a webpack configuration file.
--   `webpack-cli remove` - Remove properties from a webpack configuration file.
--   `webpack-cli update` - Update properties in a webpack configuration file.

 ### Utilities

 The project also has several utility packages which are used by other commands